isaiah-dev-999/Stupid-Snake-Game/README.md

 Contributions are welcome!
 If you'd like to contribute, feel free to fork the project, make your changes, and submit a pull request.
 For major changes, open an issue first to discuss what you would like to change.

 ---

+This README should clearly indicate that the game is under active development.
+Let me know if you’d like any more adjustments!